Zylann/godot_voxel/doc/08_api-overview.md

 Note: Their initial use case was for terrains, so the input data must be padded by a certain amount of voxels to work (get_minimum_padding() gives you that number.
 It's usually 1 or 2).

 ### VoxelMesher
 Abstract base class to build a polygonal terrain mesh from a given VoxelBuffer.
-Unlike VoxelStream, this class cannot be implemented with a script.
+Unlike VoxelGenerator, this class cannot be implemented with a script.
 You must extend it with a C++ class to implement another meshing algorithm.

 ### VoxelMesherBlocky
 Builds a mesh using full cubes only.
 Looks like Minecraft.